HackathonRepos/APPreciation/README.md

 ## APPreciate

-## This is an unmaintained repository deployed with netlify on the client and pythonanywhere on the server
+## This is an unmaintained and unhosted repository deployed with netlify on the client and pythonanywhere on the server

 [Link](apppreciate.netlify.app/)